-A-level: AAB inc. French unless this is to be studied from beginners' level, in which case applicants should have evidence of language - learning ability (e.g. an AS or A-level in another foreign or GCSE grade A in a foreign language).
-We normally expect three A-levels.
+French required unless this is to be studied from beginners’ level, in which case applicants should have evidence of language learning ability (e.g. an AS or A-level in another foreign language or GCSE grade A in a foreign language).
+Native French speakers will not be accepted onto this scheme

 Lancaster University has committed£3.7m in scholarships and bursariesto help with your fees and living costs.
 Our financial support depends on your circumstances and how well you do in your A-levels (or equivalent academic qualifications) before starting study with us.